zuozhenggh/learning-library/data-management-library/database/fpp/04-db-home/db-home.md

 **Our-of-place patching** is generally a better approach, that consists in the following steps:
 - Prepare a new Oracle Home which contains the required patches
-- Stop the databases (all, or one at he time)
+- Stop the databases (all, or one at the time)
 - Restart the databases in the new Oracle Home
 - Run `datapatch`